Night Wings

 For a moment I’m disoriented, as my Jiku awareness joins with the Kishla awareness.

-And then I feel the power of the great body.
+Then I feel the power of the great body.

 The energy of the sky and the earth, and even the darkness moves through me in great waves, and, in gratitude, I open a song.